malcolmcarr/Bookmarker/README.md

 # Bookmarker
-A simple bookmarking application built with electron.
+A simple bookmarking application built with Electron.